BrunoVandekerkhove/car-rental-agency/README.md

-# car-rental-agency
+# Car Rental Agency

-Java EE experiments.
+Experimenting with Java EE through the creation of a distributed car rental company.